Middle school students who live more than 1.5 miles from the Mount Washington School receive a One Card for use on the MTA.

 Middle school students are not permitted to travel on yellow bus transportation.

 UPPER BUILDING - Cars should line up on the left curbside of Lochlea from South Road when dropping off or picking up students.
-The crossing guard will be on duty beginning at 8:05 am.
 Drivers may not leave their cars for any reason while in the carpool line.
 If a driver needs to come in the building then the car must be parked in the lot or on Sulgrave.

 Middle school students often walk to school.
 It is the parents’ responsibility to ensure students understand the route to and from school.
 A crossing guard or staff member is on duty to help students cross Sulgrave and/or Kelly Avenues.